-The procedure proposed in the present paper enables effective seismic risk estimation for a large number of standardised structural components and constructions as a whole.
+The procedure proposed in the present paper enables effective seismic risk estimation for a large number of structural components and constructions as a whole.

-The main advantages of the proposed method can be summarised as follows: (1) seismic vulnerability assessment is applicable to all the structures belonging to the same population type with no lack of accuracy; (2) capacity and demand are probabilistically characterised; for what concerns the demand it is evaluated by means of non-linear dynamic analyses with explicit propagation of errors; (3) regression in terms of fragility shows the influence of DOE factors directly on the probability of failure.
-The generality of the procedure and its portability are not dependent on the dynamic model assumed for estimation of the demand or chosen limit states.
+The main advantages of the proposed method can be summarised as follows: (1) seismic vulnerability assessment is applicable to all the structures belonging to the same population type (i.e. tanks) with no lack of accuracy; (2) capacity and demand are probabilistically characterised; for what concerns the demand it is evaluated by means of non-linear dynamic analyses with explicit propagation of errors; (3) regression in terms of fragility shows the influence of DoE factors directly on the probability of failure.
+Furthermore, the generality of the procedure and its portability are not dependent on the dynamic model assumed for estimation of the demand or chosen limit states.

-Application to steel tanks for oil storage show how the procedure is simple to apply even though requires dynamic modelling.
-Regarding to the elephant foot buckling limit state the capability of the method to capture functional relationship between fragility and response affecting parameters such as filling level has been shown.
+Applications to steel tanks for oil storage show that the procedure is simple to apply even though it requires dynamic modelling.
+With regards to the elephant foot buckling limit state the capability of the method to capture functional relationship among fragility and response affecting parameters such as filling level has been shown.